mbridak/FieldDayLogger-Curses/README.md

 ```
 .H displays a short list of commands.
 .Q Quit the program.
-.Kyourcall Sets your callsign. .KK6GTE will set it to K6GTE.
-.Cyourclass Sets your class. .C1E will set your class to 1E.
-.Syoursection Sets your section. .SORG sets your section to ORG.
 .P# Sets the power level, .P5 will set the power to 5 watts.
 .MCW .MPH .MDI Sets the mode.
 CW Morse, PH Phone, DI Digital.
 .B# sets the band, .B40 for 40 meters.